Adventures and Good Friends

 At 13, campers interested in participating in our T-Bird Expedition program, launch into our more advanced wilderness programming which involves furthering their wilderness skills and partaking in 3, 5 and up to 9 day backpack and canoe trips to areas such as the BWCA, Quetico Provincial Park in Canada, Porcupine Mountains in Michigan and Superior Hiking Trail in Minnesota.
 Campers participating in these experiences have the best of both worlds, activities and wilderness trips.

-Where we Travel to: Pacific Northwest, Wyoming, Idaho and Canadian territories such as Banff, and Jasper.
-Canoers enjoy a 21 day Canada Canoe Bloodvein River or a two week+ Boundary Water Canoe.
+Pacific Northwest, Wyoming, Idaho, New England and Canadian territories such as Banff, Jasper, Quebec.
+Canoers enjoy a 3-week Canada Canoe Bloodvein River or a two week+ Boundary Water Canoe.
 Visit our adventure page website to learn more.

 If you're ready to make connections with other college age+ staff and have the summer of your life, then Thunderbird is the community for you.
 Who knows, maybe you will become one of those people who find work for nine months so they can return to Thunderbird for three!